Looking for information but not sure where to start?

 Yes!
 You do not need a doctor’s referral to start ACT at Possibilities.

 If you are excited about new possibilities that can emerge from the dual processes of acceptance and commitment, please contact us at info@possibilitiesclinic.com or call 1-833-482-5558 and ask about our clinicians who provide ACT for ADHD.
-You can also get started right away by completing our Registration Form.
+You can also get started right away by completing our Intake Form.
 Once this form is received, our Team will review your needs, match you to an appropriate clinician, and get back to you with booking options.

 Get in touch with us